Macula-Systems-LLC/purview-automation/purview-import.md

 ## add-data-products

 Add data products to the Microsoft Purview instance using the csv template as input.
-This template is unique, in that it has a column for assetsids (that does NOT require a value), which can be a comma seperated list of guid's that represent data assets that will be associated with the data products immediately during the creation using this command.
-Saving the step of creating the data product and then associating the assets after the fact during a subsequent step.
-If no asset id's are specified, the data product is still created as normal.

-*See [List Data Assets](#list-assets) for a way to export data assets in this format for easy data-asset/data-product mapping*

 *Parameters:*